amartya18x/academic-homepage/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in a theoretical understanding the behaviours of deep neural networks and designing practical algorithms to avoid some of its unwanted artifacts.
+bio: I am interested in  understanding the behaviours of deep neural networks and designing practical algorithms to avoid some of its unwanted artifacts.

 interests:
 - Optimization